Builders at our Core: Javier "Beto" Martinez

 Q: What are some interesting aspects about the project you’re working on right now?

 Martinez: With every project, there’s a new challenge.
 The Indeed Tower I’m working on now has some of the biggest challenges I’ve had, but we’ve used some innovations to overcome them.
 Prefabrication has helped us improve our production.
 We’re using a PanelMax to prefabricate the drywall.
 It’s a portable machine that makes cutting shapes and curves much easier, quicker and more cost-effective.
 With drywall that comes precut and ready to install, the rate is about 1.7 per hour.
 With this prefab method, we can move at double that rate.
 This is the first time I’ve used a PanelMax, and it’s a great tool for the drywall.
-Where it really helps is that we no longer have to worry about the corner beams.
+Where it really helps is that we no longer have to worry about the corner beads.
 It sets them up already, and we just come and seal them.
 It improves production and efficiency, and it’s very easy to use.
 We’re also using extendable elevator studs in the tower.
 Instead of manually cutting the studs to fit, we just load them and extend them to the desired height, so that speeds up the process.

 Q: Why do you think being a self-performing general contractor makes a difference on a project?

 Martinez: It helps us get things done because we’re all one unit.
-We have different divisions—concrete, interiors, drywall—but it’s like we’re one body, and each division is a different part.
+We have different workgroups—concrete, interiors, drywall—but it’s like we’re one body, and each workgroup is a different part.
 Every component is essential and important, and when an issue comes up, we’re able to fix it in house.
 It’s more efficient.
 The important thing is that we all have the same values and we’ve all received the same training, especially around safety.